I. Purpose

 Decentralization distributes power.

-When harm occurs, pointing to code is not explanation—it is evasion.
+When harm occurs, pointing to code is evasion, not explanation.

 Ethics precede architecture.